monojit18/ContainerApps/README.md

     ![http-containerapp-overview](./Assets/http-containerapp-overview.png)

     - The App can be accessed from anywhere
-    - No sepaarte Load Balancer in dded to maintain; Azure does it automatically
+    - No separate Load Balancer in dded to maintain; Azure does it automatically

-  - *--target-port* indicates the Container Port; basically as eposed in Dockerfile and similar to ***containerPort*** in K8s Deployment manifest
+  - *--target-port* indicates the Container Port; basically as exposed in Dockerfile and similar to ***containerPort*** in K8s Deployment manifest

   - This Deployment also ensures a *minimum of 1 replica* and *maximum of 5 replicas* for this App

-  - Azure Comntainer Registry credentials are passed as CLI arguments
+  - Azure Container Registry credentials are passed as CLI arguments

     - *--registry-login-server*
     - *--registry-username*